Melanie Blatt: 2002–2006: Solo musical releases

-2006–2007: All Saints reunion
+2006–present: All Saints reunion and television

 On 24 January 2006, it was announced that the band had reformed and signed a record deal with Parlophone.
 They subsequently began work on their third studio album, Studio 1.
 The first single, "Rock Steady" (released in November 2006), reached number three on the UK Singles Chart.
 Studio 1 entered the albums chart at number forty and sold 60,000 copies according to the BPI, being certified silver.
-A second single, "Chick Fit" failed to reach the top 200.
+A second single, "Chick Fit", failed to reach the top 200.
 Blatt discussed the reunion's failure in an interview with i-D magazine in 2012: "I don't think it was done for the right reasons...
 I know that I did it for the money.
 We got signed before we had even made music again, it wasn't like we felt we had something to give back to the world... we were given an opportunity and took it, without really thinking about it too hard".
 She also said she never felt comfortable with the success the band had and that "it was not necessarily the plan at the beginning; there was a lot of compromise involved".

-2007–2014: Television

-Since 2007 Blatt presents the TV show The Hot Desk on ITV2 with co-hosts Nicole Appleton, Dave Berry, Emma Willis and Jayne Sharp.
-Between 2009 and 2010 she was reporter of Angela Griffin's show Angela and Friends.
+From 2007–2010 Blatt worked as a presenter on the TV show The Hot Desk on ITV2 with co-hosts Nicole Appleton, Dave Berry, Emma Willis and Jayne Sharp.
+Between 2009 and 2010 she was as a reporter on Angela Griffin's show Angela and Friends.
 In January 2013 it was announced Melanie Blatt would join Daniel Bedingfield, Stan Walker and Ruby Frost as a judge/mentor on the New Zealand version of The X Factor: "I can't wait to see what kind of artists and voices we are going to find in New Zealand."
 Blatt mentored the Groups category.
-It was reported that she and her daughter Lilyella will live in the country for the duration of the series.
-In February 2013, Blatt revealed she is "making music" and when asked about a solo comeback she said she is going to do something she never thought in a million years she would do.
+It was reported that she and her daughter Lilyella would live in the country for the duration of the series.
+In February 2013, Blatt revealed she is "making music" and when asked about a solo comeback she said she was going to do something she never thought in a million years she would do.
 On 11 September 2014 MediaWorks announced both Blatt and Stan Walker would return to judge the second season of the X Factor NZ alongside returning host Dominic Bowden.
 Blatt and Walker would be joined by new husband-wife duo Willy Moon and Natalia Kills until their sacking, and replaced by Natalie Bassingthwaite and Shelton Woolwright.
-Blatt mentored the Over 25's and placed 5th with her contestant Steve Broad.
+Blatt mentored the Over 25s and placed 5th with her contestant Steve Broad.

-2014–present: Second All Saints reunion

 In 2014, All Saints reformed to support the Backstreet Boys for five dates across the UK and Ireland in 2014.
-On 27 January 2016, it was confirmed that All Saints will release their fourth studio album Red Flag on 8 April 2016.
+On 27 January 2016, it was confirmed that All Saints will release their fourth studio album, Red Flag, on 8 April 2016.
 The lead single from the album, "One Strike", preceded the album on 26 February 2016.